the-argus/okaylib/README.md

 - [ ] A `std::vector` replacement with a better name (`ok::arraylist`?) which
       does not throw and supports emplace_back erroring by value. can yield its contents with some `slice<T> release()` function
+- [x] A collection whose items can be accessed by a stable handle, instead of index, but keeps item in contiguous memory for fast iteration.
+Includes generation information in handle for lock and key type memory saftey and debugging.
 - [ ] An array type which does not store its elements contiguously but rather in roughly cache-line-sized blocks, then has an array of pointers to blocks. constant time lookup and less memory fragementation